-Chickenpox is a highly contagious illness which is caused by the varicella-zoster virus.
-Those who have never been exposed or have never had the chickenpox are more susceptible in getting the virus.
+Chickenpox is a highly contagious illness that is caused by the varicella-zoster virus.
+Those who have never been exposed or have never had chickenpox are more susceptible to getting the virus.

 Chickenpox can be easily passed from someone that infected and is spread through touching the fluid from the blisters and breathing in the air particles of someone who has the chickenpox.

-The chickenpox is something the doctor can diagnose by taking a sample.
-When you call for the appointment, you will want to let them know the child may have the chickenpox so that they can take the precautions they need to.
+Chickenpox is something the doctor can diagnose by taking a sample.
+When you call for the appointment, you will want to let them know the child may have chickenpox so that they can take the precautions they need to.

 Can the Chickenpox Be Prevented?

-There is a booster vaccine that can be given to children for the chickenpox which is really the best way to prevent the illness.
-The vaccine can help prevent the chickenpox or at least lessen the severity of it.
+There is a booster vaccine that can be given to children for chickenpox which is really the best way to prevent the illness.
+The vaccine can help prevent chickenpox or at least lessen its severity.
 It can also be given if you know your child has been exposed to it.